nturpin0/OutputKit/README.md

 - [News Search](https://routinehub.co/shortcut/836) - Will search several news sources for any articles matching the keyword.
 - [Rain](https://routinehub.co/shortcut/1222) - Check the probability of rain for the day

+## OutputKit Getting Started
+OutputKit is a bit of JSON (a dictionary in the form of text) that contains the markup for Bootstrap componnents, you put into a variable at the start of your Shortcut.
+You can then refer to the different elements with the tags listed below.
+It's best to look at the [OutputKit Examples](https://routinehub.co/shortcut/1219) Shortcut to get an idea of how it works, then to start with the [OutputKit Template](https://routinehub.co/shortcut/1220) to start making your own.
+Once you have a better idea, you can create you're own html templates, or update to the latest set of tags using the [OutputKit Build](https://routinehub.co/shortcut/1221) Shortcut.

 ## How to set tags
 Shown here is choosing the variable you've assigned the OutputKit json to, and entering the corresponding key/OutputKit tag.